On what will you depend in retirement?

 There is a complicated formula for calculating Social Security benefits.

-If you're interested in generic calculations, try this form.
+If you’re interested in generic calculations, try these.

 If you want specifics for you, try this estimator.